mikepthomas/Klipper-Expander-Hat/README.md

 - 5 Mosfet outputs (with 2 pin JST-XH connectors standard on most fans used on 3D printers)
 - Voltage selector jumpers to power each fan from either 5V or VCC supplied by screw terminal
 - I2C and 1-Wire and SPI headers for connecting accesories to the Raspberry Pi
-- 2 headers connected to General Purpose GPIO pins for accesories such as Filament Run Out Sensors
+- 6 headers connected to General Purpose GPIO pins for accesories such as Filament Run Out Sensors
+- On Board DS18B20 Temperature Sensor

 ### Documentation